florencemezino/vert_outre_mer/testing.md

 2. Footer
 - Fooder code is identical on all html pages.
 Testing already completed.

-3. Cards for fields of Expertise
+3. Dropdown to select a destination
-- Go to "Expertise" from a desktop
+- Go to "Experiences from a desktop
-- The Expertise page title "Skillset" appears with the  icon in front of it.
+- The Experiences page appears with a description , a map and a drodown menu
-- Check if the 6 fields of expertise appears like 3 cards on each row and check responsiveness.
-- Check the ligh frey background behind the field of expertise if it appears.

-3. Porgressbar for skills set
-- Go to "Expertise" from a desktop
-- Check the photo to see if it is responsive and if it is in front of the progress bar on the same row.
-- Check the progress bar to verify layout and color.
-- Check if the tech languages labels appears for each bar.
-- Check if percentage appears per bar.
+    - destination name remains in the field
+    - when selecting a destination a description appears and events mrkers appear on the map

 > For every point mentionned above : Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool,